ndguerra/ADC_Unit/README.md

  The least significant 13 bits represent the step size we are incrementing in the test pattern output, these 13 bits act as a signed type so the step size can be negative.
 The middle 3 bits (15-13) represent the options for the mux, if these are 0, then the `adc_input_mux` module passes through the ADC input data, if this is set to 1 then the output data of the `adc_input mux` are test patterns defined by this register and the ADC_Test_Range register.
 Every other value for these three bits make this data all zeros.
-* ADC_Test_Range, address `0xD204`, the most significant 16 bits are the upper bound of the test patter, the least significant 16 bits are the lower bound of the test pattern for the `adc_input_mux`.
+* ADC_Test_Range, address `0xD204`, the last 13 bits of the most significant 16 bits are the upper bound of the test patter, the last 13 bits of the least significant 16 bits are the lower bound of the test pattern for the `adc_input_mux`.
+These values are offset from the ADC data by a value of `0x800`, that is, any lower bound of below this would be considered overflow and would start at `0x1000` until it has surpassed `0x800`.
+If you want a bound at an ADC value of `0x900`, the corresponding input should be `0x1100`.
 * ADC_Trig_Config, address `0xD208`, bits 27-16 are the 12 bit threshold for the trigger condition, bits 11-0 are the 12 bit swing value for the trigger condition.
 If the upper or lower bounds resulting from this exceed the allowed range, they are set to the maximum or minimum possible values, respectively.
 * ADC_Valid_Config, address `0xD20C`, mostly unused in this version, can be set to all 1's to stop writing to the BRAM.